minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 There is a trade-off between security and usability.
 Although we will set a minimum baseline of security that the solution must always adhere to, there are a few points where a reasonable trade-off can be made.

 * To have the optimal protection against pregenaration attacks, a generated test result should use a 'challenge' (nonce) received from the verifier in real time.
 This ensures that a QR is generated specifically for a single session and it provides the optimal set of parameters to avoid attacks.
-However, this will imply an extra step the user must take (e.g. enter the challenge that an agent has provided prior to the verification scan)
+However, this will imply an extra step the user must take (e.g. enter the challenge that a verifier has provided prior to the verification scan)
-* To speed up processing in access queues, verifiers/agents might want to forego on exchanging the challenge, at the expense of some security (pregeneration becomes more feasible).
+* To speed up processing in access queues, verifiers might want to forego on exchanging the challenge, at the expense of some security (pregeneration becomes more feasible).
 Other mitigations to avoid pregeneration should be included in the solution if this variant is used.

 Since the required level of protection might depend on the circumstances (e.g. an event might opt for speedy access lines at the cost of a small chance of someone providing a rogue test result, while a home for the elderly might want optimal protection of their inhabitants), the actual level is left at the discretion of the verifier, by ways of a setting in the app that indicates whether 'level 0' or 'level 1' protection is to be used. (perhaps later to be extended to even more different levels based on the results of the experiment.)